Head of Department: Matt Keil

 - Unit 1: Practical examination of a devised performance, based on exploration of a "theme" supported by written coursework (60 %)

 - Unit 2: Practical examination of a performance of a play text (20 %)

 - Unit 3: Written examination on a set text and evaluation of performance of unit 2(40%)

 The department supplements the work explored in class with regular trips to watch live, professional theatre, and workshops delivered by visiting theatre practitioners and companies.

 KS5 curriculum (Years 12-13)

 Every year, there is a Drama production arranged which is accessible to the whole school.
-This year it is Julius Caesar as part of the Shakespeare for school festival!
+This year it is the musical School of Rock, with a week of performances due to take place this July!
 Alongside the KS3 Drama club, there are regular opportunities for pupils to go to the theatre and enjoy London’s top productions.